 Mission Teams - the center will provide accommodation for short term and long term mission teams.

 BACKGROUND: Of three West African countries hit by Ebola in 2015, Liberia was the worst affected with at least 5,000 recorded deaths.
 In September 2014, UNICEF reported that nearly 4,000 children have lost both parents.
 The report also revealed that thousands of children would continue to live under devastating circumstances due to the loss of their parents.
 Addressing this need has been a matter of dire concern to many, including Serve Africa.
-In 2015, Serve Africa launched an outreach which has been helping to restore the lives of 500 kids victimized by Ebola and poverty.
+In 2015, Serve Africa launched an outreach which has been helping to restore the lives of hundreds of kids victimized by Ebola and poverty.

 However, in an effort to improve and increase the quality of services being provided to these orphans, Serve Africa has embarked on building a HOPE Center (residential facilities).